Back to Education Center

 The EZ Mow Brush Mower is a strong choice for customers who need a dependable skid steer brush mower for general property maintenance, seasonal cleanup, trails, ditches, and overgrown areas.

 With a durable yet lightweight design, the EZ Mow is built to handle grass, weeds, brush, and smaller trees while remaining manageable for operators who may not need the most aggressive brush cutter in the lineup.
-Available in 66", 72", and 78" models, it gives customers flexibility based on machine size, property size, and cutting needs.

 • Acreage owners